Azure/ResiliencyCenter/FAQ.md

 ## Product connections and scope

-### How are Business Continuity center, Advisor, and Operations Center connected?
+### How are Resiliency Center, Advisor, and Operations Center connected?

 **Advisor** provides recommendations across all Well-Architected Framework (WAF) pillars beyond just Reliability.
 It's the entry point for customers who want a holistic view of how to improve reliability, security, cost efficiency, and more.